BOLIB: Bilevel Optimization LIBrary of test problems: Description of the library

 \subsection{Inputs and outputs}

-Open folder \texttt{BOLIBExample} which contains 124 MATLAB m-files.
-Each one specifies a test example, named by a combination of authors' surnames, year of publication, and when necessary, the order of the example in the corresponding reference.
-For example, as in following figure (showing a partial list of the examples), \texttt{AiyoshiShimizu1984Ex2.m} stands for the Example 2 considered by Aiyoshi and Shimizu in 1984, see \cite{AS84} for more details.
+The \texttt{BOLIBver2} folder (see Section \ref{How to access the library} on how to access the library), which contains all the library material, includes 3 sub-folders named \texttt{Nonlinear}, \texttt{Linear}, and \texttt{Simple}.
+In the \texttt{Nonlinear} subfolder, there are 138 MATLAB m-files.
+Each one specifies a nonliner bilevel optimization test example, named by a combination of authors' surnames, year of publication, and when necessary, the order of the example in the corresponding reference.
+For example, as in following figure (showing a partial list of the examples), \texttt{AiyoshiShimizu1984Ex2.m} stands for Example 2 in the paper by Aiyoshi and Shimizu published in 1984 \cite{AS84}.
+However, for a few examples (\texttt{DesignCentringP1}, \texttt{NetworkDesignP1}, etc.), the problem naming is based on previous use in the literature and therefore could help to easily recognize them.

+In folder \texttt{Linear}, there are 24 MATLAB m-files defining 24 liner bilevel optimization test examples.
+The rule of naming each example is same as in the nonlinear case.
+Similarly, folder \texttt{Simple} contains 11 simple bilevel optimization test examples.

-Now we describe the inputs and outputs for a given m-file example.
-All files have the uniform function handle as
+Now we describe the inputs and outputs of the m-file of a given example.
+Each file has the function handle named in the following way:

 For the inputs, we have